 If you have a medical, physical, or cognitive disability, you may request that the bar examination be administered under reasonable conditions to accommodate your needs.
 You must make your request by submitting the Request for Testing Accommodation forms.
 An applicant who claims a disability and who seeks an accommodation on the bar examination must submit a request for the accommodation with supporting documentation by the application deadline.
 Applications for accommodations not submitted by the application deadline will not be considered, except where the disability occurs after the application filing deadline.

 Uniform Bar Exam (UBE) Scores:

-It is the applicant's responsibility to have UBE scores from another jurisdiction certified to the State Bar of Montana.
-ALL applicants are required to sit for the Uniform Bar Exam (the MEE, MPT and MBE) or meet the requirements to transfer a UBE score.
+It is the applicant's responsibility to have NCBE certified UBE scores from another jurisdiction sent directly to the State Bar of Montana.
+ALL applicants are required to sit for the Uniform Bar Exam (the MEE, MPT and MBE) or meet the requirements to transfer a UBE score or Admission on Motion.
 To have your UBE score certified to Montana, contact the National Conference of Bar Examiners

 Montana no longer accepts transferred MBE scores and all examinees must sit for the MEE, MPT and MBE in a single exam cycle to earn a UBE score.

 Multi-state Professional Responsibility Exam (MPRE) Scores: